16 Most Common EMS Emergencies for EMTs & Paramedics

 Learn More: How to Treat Loss of Consciousness Emergencies

 7. Altered Level of Consciousness (6.9%)

-Altered level of consciousness (ALOC) is often a subtle condition that is difficult to recognize.
+An altered level of consciousness (ALOC) is often a subtle condition that is difficult to recognize.
 In fact, patients with an altered level of consciousness can be among the toughest to assess since there is no standard presentation of symptoms.
 Furthermore, the symptoms that are associated with this condition can be tied to a wide range of possible diagnoses.

 Despite these challenges, EMS providers who follow a structured approach can often diagnose patients who are suffering from ALOC.

-What Is Altered Level of Consciousness (ALOC)?
+What Is an Altered Level of Consciousness (ALOC)?

 An altered level of consciousness is any abnormal measure of arousal.

-- A mildly depressed level of consciousness or alertness is considered lethargy; in this state the patient can be aroused with little difficulty.
+- A mildly depressed level of consciousness or alertness is considered lethargy; in this state, the patient can be aroused with little difficulty.

 - Patients who are slightly less alert than normal and cannot be fully aroused, are considered obtunded.

 - Those who cannot be aroused from a sleep-like state are said to be stuporous.